|

 the typical night with 8 hours of sleep time - we each average around

-2 ½ hours in the REM (Rapid Eye Movement) state of dreaming.
+2 ½ hours in the state of dreaming.
 And

-this REM dreaming sleep state most generally occurs during the early
+this dreaming sleep state most generally (but not always) occurs during

 So